 I am available to tutor Psychology, Physiology and Biological Sciences at a variety of skill levels, and I’m happy to answer any questions you might have about me!

-Teachers College at Columbia University - MS, Neuroscience and Education
+Graduate Degree: Teachers College at Columbia University - Master of Science, Neuroscience and Education